Cryptocurrency Regulation in the UK

 CORPORATE REPORTING REQUIREMENTS IN THE UK

-- Annual turnover of no more than £10.2 million
+- Annual turnover not more than £10.2 million;

 Establish a Crypto Company in the UK

-- Innovative regulation
+- Innovative regulation.

 Types of Business Entities